johncorderox/Rails-API-React-Tutorial/README.md

 This should be everything we need to setup the API.
 Simply click our test api call button and see the magic work!

 Congratulations!
 Our Rails API and React Client is done!
+If you enjoyed this API tutorial please give it a star and share it with your friends!

 ## Rails Serializers